-Additionally, a portion of the rent paid by a Section 8 tenant can exceed the tax credit rent limit as long as the owner receives a Section 8 assistance payment on behalf of the resident.
+Additionally, a portion of the rent paid by a Section 8 tenant can exceed the tax credit rent limit if the owner receives a Section 8 assistance payment on behalf of the resident.
 If no subsidy is provided, the tenant may not pay more than the maximum rent allowable by the tax credit program.

-NOTE: According to HUD Final Rule 24 CFR Part 983, a development with project-based (PBV) rental assistance may have a maximum gross rent amount in excess of HTC rent limits.
+NOTE: According to HUD Final Rule 24 CFR Part 983, a development with project based (PBV) rental assistance may have a maximum gross rent amount more than HTC rent limits.
 HUD urges, however, PHAs to subsidize a reasonable market rent for a unit assisted through a PBV contract.75

-Owner Rental Assistance
+2. Owner Rental Assistance